 Possible Cause: Incorrect standpipe height for drain hose

-Solution: Recommended standpipe height is 36” (91.44 cm); for low standpipes, install Siphon Break Kit (part #562P3).
-See Installation Instructions for details.
+Solution: Recommended standpipe height is 36” (91.44 cm); for low standpipes, install Siphon Break Kit.

 To reset Amana Washer, unplug the machine, then press and hold the "Start or Pause" button for five seconds.
 Plug the unit back in.

 What is the error code DC on Amana front load washer?

 The UE or DC error code indicates unbalanced load.
 5 Open the door, take out the clothes, put them back in, and then close the door.